Excess Treatment Costs

 Studies linked to any nationally-commissioned services begin the process of defining values in exactly the same way as studies relating to CCG-commissioned services, using the SoECAT and supported by AcoRD specialists.
 Studies identified as linked to specialised or NHS England's other direct commissioning functions may be asked to complete one additional costing template to appropriately finalise payable ETCs.

 Only studies which received research funding approval after 1 October 2018 are subject to the new national process – any studies funded before this date will continue to use the historic process, and will not be transitioned.
 For these studies using the historic process, ETC approval sits with the relevant commissioning team (e.g. local / regional specialised commissioning team(s)), as budget holders for clinical activity commissioned from local trusts and other commissioned providers.
-The contact details for regional / local specialised commissioning teams can be found here.
+The contact details for regional / local specialised commissioning teams can be found on the NHS England Website.

-Non-NHS ETCs refer to ETCs in studies of services for which Public Health England, Local Authorities or other non-NHS bodies are the responsible commissioners.
+Non-NHS ETCs refer to ETCs in studies of services for which the Office for Health Improvement and Disparities (OHID), Local Authorities or other non-NHS bodies are the responsible commissioners.